dvirtz/slides/slides/number-string/number_string.md

 <!-- .element: style="font-size: 0.5em" -->

-Note: finally, a standard way to elegantly convert numbers to string. the API is too simple, however, and doesn't offer any customizablity (like base and precision).
+Note: finally, a standard way to elegantly convert numbers to string. the API is too simple, however, and doesn't offer any customizability (like base and precision).

 ---